Disclosure: The Janesville Area Convention & Visitors Bureau hosted my visit to Wisconsin. However, all opinions are my own.

 Note: This post was updated in November 2022 with new information.

-The Wisconsin Wagon Company, originally called the Wisconsin Carriage Company, has been a part of the community’s history since the early 1900s.
 What began as a classic carriage company continues to thrive as a successful small business.
-Today the Wisconsin Wagon Company produces toys, novelty wine racks, and even a specialty wagon designed to transport tourists’ groceries and luggage.
+Today the company produces toys, novelty wine racks, and even a specialty wagon designed to transport tourists’ groceries and luggage.

 Share Your Thoughts